Spin-orbit-coupling-induced phase separation in trapped Bose gases: Rashba spin-orbit-coupling-induced phase separation in trapped BECs

 A typical result is shown in Fig.~\ref{fig:figure1}.
 As expected from the prediction in the previous section, the ground state is phase-separated.
 The two components are spatially separated along the $x$ direction, as shown by Figs.~\ref{fig:figure1}(a) and~\ref{fig:figure1}(b).
 The ground state spontaneously chooses $\bar{\theta}=-\pi/2$ so that the atoms condense at $(\bar{k}_x,\bar{k}_y)=(0,-\lambda)$, which can be seen from the momentum-space density distributions in Figs.~\ref{fig:figure1}(c) and~\ref{fig:figure1}(d).
 In this case, according to Eq.~(\ref{Shift}), the position displacement occurs along the $x$ direction, and the first component shifts by $1/(2\lambda)$ on the right side and the second component shifts oppositely by $1/(2\lambda)$ on the left side.

-In the presence of interactions, it is impossible to construct analytical wave function of ground state from the procedure demonstrated in the previous section.
+In the presence of interactions, it is impossible to construct an analytical wave function of the ground state from the procedure demonstrated in the previous section.
 Nevertheless, the single-particle wave functions in Eq.~(\ref{wavefunction}) and phase-separated results shown in Fig.~\ref{fig:figure1} stimulate us to use a trial wave function to study the phase separation by the variational method~\cite{Song2013}.
 The trial wave function is assumed to be

-Here, we have assumed that the atoms spontaneously condenses at $(0,\bar{k}'_y)$ in momentum space and therefore the phase separation only happens along the $x$ direction with the relative position displacement $2\delta_x$. $1/\sqrt{\Delta'_{x,y}}$ characterize the widths of the wave packet along the $x,y$ directions.
+Here, we assume that the atoms spontaneously condense at $(0,\bar{k}'_y)$ in momentum space and therefore the phase separation only happens along the $x$ direction with the relative position displacement $2\delta_x$. $1/\sqrt{\Delta'_{x,y}}$ characterize the widths of the wave packet along the $x,y$ directions.
 The unknown parameters $\bar{k}'_y, \delta_x, \Delta'_{x,y}$ are to be determined by minimizing the energy functional,

 Substituting the trial wave function into the energy functional $\mathcal{E}$ leads to

 By minimizing the energy functional with respect to the unknown parameters, $\partial \mathcal{E}/\partial X=0$ $(X=\bar{k}'_y, \delta_x, \Delta'_{x,y})$, we obtain all information of the trial wave function.
 The phase separation can be characterized by the center of mass of each component,